itplr-kosit/xrechnung-visualization/README.md

 2. Then you can use the [xrechnung-html.xsl](src/xsl/xrechnung-html.xsl) to render an HTML document

 You can find an example use of these transformations in the [ant build script](build.xml).
 It also includes some technical tests.

+This GitHub repository is only a mirror of a GitLab project repository.